<span>3.3 GPA Colleges: See Schools That Accept a 3.3 GPA</span>

 Juniors

-If you’re a junior with a 3.3 GPA, you’re in a great spot.
+You're in a great spot if you’re a junior with a 3.3 GPA.
 Whether you’ve spent the past two years working hard to achieve the goal or you’ve been maintaining it, you’re in a good place—keep it up!
 If you’re still looking to improve some more, it’s possible to achieve a 3.5, but it would require a near-perfect semester with straight As.
-At this point, though, it’s time to concentrate on preparing for standardized tests, aka the ACT and SAT.
+At this point, it’s time to concentrate on preparing for standardized tests, aka the ACT and SAT.
 Because most schools weigh standardized tests equally with GPA, be sure to balance test prep with regular academic study.
 Remember that a 3.3 GPA already makes you a competitive candidate at many colleges, so focus on topping off your academic performance with good standardized test scores.

 Seniors

-Once you’ve hit your senior year, it’s difficult to raise a GPA even a tenth of a point, but if you have a 3.3 GPA, you’re already in a good place.
+Once you’ve hit your senior year, raising a GPA even a tenth of a point is difficult.
+But if you have a 3.3 GPA, you’re already in a good place.
 The best course of action is maintaining that 3.3 and ensuring that all parts of your application present you in the best possible light.
-Be sure to dedicate enough time to composing an essay and assembling a list of after-school activities so that the application is a comprehensive showcase of who you are and your academic career thus far.
+Be sure to dedicate enough time to composing an essay and assembling a list of after-school activities so that the application comprehensively showcases who you are and your academic career thus far.
 Visit your college counselor and ask for feedback on any parts of your application that need improvement so that your total package is as impressive as your GPA.

 What Are Colleges Looking At Other Than a 3.3 High School GPA?